jporobicg/Tool_kitchen/README.md

 - [License](#license)

 ## Introduction
-Welcome to the Wackamole ("Atlantis calibration tool")!
-This tool is designed to simplify the calibration and setup process for the Atlantis model, allowing you to achieve optimal performance and accuracy.
-Whether you're a data scientist, machine learning engineer, or anyone working with the Atlantis model, this tool will be an invaluable asset in your workflow.
+Welcome to Wackamole, the Atlantis Calibration Tool!
+This powerful tool is specifically designed to streamline and simplify the calibration and setup process for the Atlantis model.
+For anyone involved in the calibration of Atlantis models, Wackamole will prove to be an invaluable asset in your workflow.

 ## Features
 - **Automated Calibration**: The tool provides automated calibration functionality, which analyzes the Atlantis model and suggests optimal settings for various parameters.